yuri-murayama/Yuri-Murayama/index.md

 ### Publications
 **Journal papers**
-- <ins>Murayama, Y.</ins>, Kobayashi, I., Towards Question Answering with Multi-hop Reasoning and Calculation over Knowledge using a Neural Network Model with External Memories, J. Adv.
+- <ins>Murayama, Y.</ins> and Kobayashi, I. Towards Question Answering with Multi-hop Reasoning and Calculation over Knowledge using a Neural Network Model with External Memories, J. Adv.
 Comput.
 Intell.
 Intell.
 Inform., 27(3), pp.481-489, 2022.

 **International conferences/workshops**
-- <ins>Murayama, Y.</ins>, Kobayashi, I., Towards Question Answering with Multi-hop Reasoning over Knowledge using a Neural Network Model with External Memories, Joint 12th International Conference on Soft Computing and Intelligent Systems and 23rd International Symposium on Advanced Intelligent Systems (SCIS&ISIS), 2022.
+- <ins>Murayama, Y.</ins> and Kobayashi, I. Towards Question Answering with Multi-hop Reasoning over Knowledge using a Neural Network Model with External Memories, Joint 12th International Conference on Soft Computing and Intelligent Systems and 23rd International Symposium on Advanced Intelligent Systems (SCIS&ISIS), 2022.

 - <ins>Murayama, Y.</ins>, Pereira,L.K., and Kobayashi, I. Dialogue over Context and Structured Knowledge using a Neural Network Model with External Memories.
 The 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing (AACL-IJCNLP2020) Knowledgeable NLP Workshop, December 2020.